tmrttmrt/opentx/radio/src/targets/common/esp32/Readme.md

 - finding if any concurrency issues will arise due to symmetric multiprocessing architecture (task priorities are an initial guess that probably needs more tunning)
 - Lua
 - additional radio modules support
-- converting build system to CMake
-- compilation on linux